eepgwde/vojdamago/docs/_posts/2021-07-30-welcome-to-jekyll.md

 Don't escape the internal quotation mark.

+This particular installation has a custom *header.html* file in includes.
+It is a verbatim copy of the theme's with an extra sort on *navigation_weight* added for the navigation bar.

 There is a useful page for viewing all the images (Images.md) - and Images.html

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.